-In the wake of the global Covid-19 pandemic, of all things, proper hand sanitizer disposal has emerged as a hazardous waste concern for a growing number of municipalities, facilities, businesses, and institutions everywhere.
-Ironically, what was once viewed as a simple, yet an effective means to control the spread of infection from contact sources has become a major hazardous waste management problem.
-The amount of hand sanitizer that was produced far exceeded its possible use before expiration.
+In the wake of the global COVID-19 pandemic, proper hand sanitizer disposal has emerged as a hazardous waste concern for many municipalities, facilities, businesses, and institutions everywhere.
+Ironically, what was once viewed as a simple yet effective means to control the spread of infection from contact sources has become a major hazardous waste management problem.
+The amount of hand sanitizer produced far exceeded its possible use before expiration.
 Now, the excess hand sanitizer needs to be disposed of properly.
 Highly flammable and, in some instances, toxic, what was once deemed indispensable is now a hazardous waste.

-Hand sanitizers classification as a hazardous waste is due to its flammable properties, which are derived from its alcohol content.
+Hand sanitizer’s classification as a hazardous waste is due to its flammable properties derived from its alcohol content.
 Alcohol has long been used as an antiseptic.
-In fact, the majority of today’s hand sanitizers on the market contain a minimum of 60% and up to 95% isopropyl or ethyl alcohol that, mixed with water and glycol and glycerin gels, can not only sanitize your hands but can be exceptionally volatile if ignited.
+The majority of today’s hand sanitizers on the market contain a minimum of 60% and up to 95% isopropyl or ethyl alcohol that, mixed with water and glycol and glycerin gels, can not only sanitize your hands but can be exceptionally volatile if ignited.

-Hand sanitizers 60% minimum alcohol content follows a CDC recommendation, one that dates from the revised hand hygiene guidelines published in 2002.
-The reason being that high alcohol content would adequately sanitize the hands of health care personnel as well as the average user when soap and warm water are unavailable.
+Hand sanitizers with a 60% minimum alcohol content follow a CDC recommendation from the revised hand hygiene guidelines published in 2002.
+The reason is that high alcohol content would adequately sanitize the hands of healthcare personnel and the average user when soap and warm water are unavailable.

-Because its a hazardous waste, excess and expired hand sanitizer needs to be stored and disposed of following hazardous waste guidelines.
-Due to the alcohol content, hand sanitizers are classified as a Class 3 Flammable Liquid.
-OSHA regulations, for example, state that hand sanitizers cannot be stored in office or public buildings.
-Large amounts of hand sanitizer totaling 25 gallons or more, whether in 5 gallon buckets or 5 oz. containers must be stored in flammable-liquid storage cabinets.
+Because it is a hazardous waste, excess and expired hand sanitizer must be stored and disposed of following hazardous waste guidelines because it is a hazardous waste; due to the alcohol content, hand sanitizers are classified as a Class 3 Flammable Liquid.
+OSHA regulations, for example, state that hand sanitizers cannot be stored in offices or public buildings.
+Large amounts of hand sanitizer totaling 25 gallons or more, whether in 5-gallon buckets or 5 oz. containers must be stored in flammable liquid storage cabinets.

-Another hazardous waste concern with hand sanitizers are those that contain methanol, 1-propanol, or other contaminants.
+Another hazardous waste concern with hand sanitizers is those that contain methanol, 1-propanol, or other contaminants.
 The FDA has issued public warnings to consumers and health care providers over manufacturers that have falsely labeled some hand sanitizers as ethanol (or ethyl alcohol) that have actually tested positive for containing methanol (methyl alcohol) instead.
-Methanol, also known as wood alcohol, is used to make antifreeze, fuels, and solvents.
+Methanol, known as wood alcohol, makes antifreeze, fuels, and solvents.
 It is a volatile, highly flammable, toxic substance that can be easily absorbed through the skin or, if accidentally ingested, can be life-threatening.
-The multi-purpose industrial solvent 1-propanol is also highly-flammable.
-The fumes from 1-propanol hand sanitizer can cause respiratory irritation, affect the central nervous system, and can be harmful if accidentally swallowed or if incidental contact with the eyes occur.
+The multi-purpose industrial solvent 1-propanol is also highly flammable.
+The fumes from 1-propanol hand sanitizer can cause respiratory irritation, affect the central nervous system, and be harmful if accidentally swallowed or incidental eye contact occurs.

-When the demand for hand sanitizer exploded during the pandemic, it was unimaginable that it could lead to a hazardous waste problem, or that it would possibly require hazardous waste disposal and management.
-Today, many manufacturers, healthcare facilities, schools, universities, office complexes, businesses, laboratories and so forth are likely storing excess or expired quantities of hand sanitizer that must be properly disposed of.
-If your company or institution is confronting such an excess hand sanitizer dilemma, MLi Environmental offers a comprehensive and informative waste audit and analysis.
-We also offer waste disposal solutions to safely resolve or remove excess hand sanitizer.
-Contact MLi for more information.
+When the demand for hand sanitizer exploded during the pandemic, it was unimaginable that it could lead to a hazardous waste problem or possibly require hazardous waste disposal and management.
+Today, many manufacturers, healthcare facilities, schools, universities, office complexes, businesses, laboratories, and so forth likely store excess or expired quantities of hand sanitizer that must be properly disposed of.
+MLI Environmental offers a comprehensive and informative waste audit and analysis if your company or institution is confronting such an excess hand sanitizer dilemma.
+We also offer waste disposal solutions to resolve excess hand sanitizer safely.
+Contact MLI Environmental for more information.